 What to do after being scammed? – Banking Scams

 Taking note of irregular activities in your account is essential.
 Fast action can save you from losing money and more.
-Each bank has different processes in dealing with scams.
+Each bank has different processes for dealing with scams.
 Make sure you know yours very well.

 - Contact your company or bank immediately.
 Put your account on hold and file a report.